 If the banks have placed bigger buy trades, for example, the resulting zone must be strong because:

-a. they wouldn’t place a big trade if they didn’t think price was going to rise, and b. they would protect their trade if it was jeopardized by price moving in the opposite direction; ie, they’d come in and bid price up, resulting in a reversal from the zone.
+B. They would protect their trade if it was jeopardized by price moving in the opposite direction; ie, they’d come in and bid price up, resulting in a reversal from the zone.

 So, what’s this got to do with RBD/DBR zones being stronger than DBD/RBR zones then?

 Well, the number of orders coming in (retailers buying or selling) depends on what the market is doing, right?